weihaox/DREAM/README.md

 Regarding the evaluation of depth and color, we use metrics from depth estimation and color correction to assess depth and color consistencies in the reconstructed images.
 The depth metrics include Abs Rel (absolute error), Sq Rel (squared error), RMSE (root mean squared error), and RMSE log (root mean squared logarithmic error).
 For color assessment, we use CD (Color Discrepancy) and STRESS (Standardized Residual Sum of Squares).
 Please consult the [supplementary material](https://arxiv.org/pdf/2310.02265.pdf) for details.

-For depth assessment, we first use a depth estimation method (specifically, MiDaS) to obtain the depth maps for both reconstructed and ground-truth image.
+For depth, we first use a depth estimation method (specifically, [MiDaS](https://github.com/isl-org/MiDaS)) to obtain depth maps for both reconstructed and ground-truth images.
 We then derive quantitative results by running the following:
 ```bash
 python src/evaluation/cal_depth_metric.py --method ${METHOD_NAME}  --save_csv ${SAVE_CSV_OR_NOT} \
     --mode ${DEPTH_AS_UNIT8_OR_FLOAT32} \
     --all_images_path ${PATH_TO_GT_IMAGE} --recon_path ${PATH_TO_RECONSTRUCTED_IMAGE}
 ```

-For evaluation, we utilize the following script to obtain the CD and STRESS results:
+For color, we utilize the following script to obtain the CD and STRESS results:
 ```bash
 python src/evaluation/cal_color_metric.py --method ${METHOD_NAME} --save_csv ${SAVE_CSV_OR_NOT} \
     --all_images_path ${PATH_TO_GT_IMAGE} --recon_path ${PATH_TO_RECONSTRUCTED_IMAGE}
 ```
+We have also included an additional [color relevance](https://github.com/weihaox/DREAM/blob/main/src/evaluation/cal_color_metric.py#L111) metric (CD) based on Hellinger distance.

 ## References
 - Codes in R-VAC are based on [MedARC-AI/fMRI-reconstruction-NSD](https://github.com/MedARC-AI/fMRI-reconstruction-NSD)